Jared O.M. Fairbanks, Owner/Funeral Director

 Shari Lindahl Gillen was born in Anaheim, California.
 She was raised in Kaysville, Utah and graduated from Davis High School in 1989.

 Shari’s father instilled in her strong work ethics, which was apparent in the series of jobs she took on starting in 1999.
 She worked for hospice, physical therapy/rehabilitation and senior living.
 Her work also carried over into education at skilled nursing and assisted living facilities as well as caring for dementia and Alzheimer’s patients.
 Her hard work earned her multiple promotions, from caregiver to management, and eventually on to be an Executive Director for Emeritus Senior Living.
-She serves in many community service organizations and is a current member of the Ogden Rotary Club.
+She serves in many community service organizations.
 Shari is certified as a Grief Support Specialist from the World Spiritual Health Organization.
-She looks forward to continuing her education in Spiritual Care.

-Shari and her husband Allan live in Pleasant View and have 5 children and 4 grandchildren.
-She enjoys traveling, paddle boarding, Cycling and golf.
+Shari lives in Kaysville and has 3 children and 1 grandson.
+She enjoys traveling, paddle boarding, Cycling, pickleball and golf.

 Margene is the past owner and administrator of Hospice of Hope and owner and manager of Personal Care Services.
 She is president of Equity Income Incorporated.
 She recently retired as a nurse for the Department of Veterans Affairs after serving in various nursing positions for 43 years.
 Previously she served as Secretary and Membership Co-Chair of The Utah Hospice and Palliative Care Organization.
 She worked with the Miss Utah Scholarship Pageant system as Co-Director and Judges Chairperson.
 Margene served on the Governors Initiative for Families, Senator Hatch’s Senior Conference Committee, St. Marks Integrative Care Committee, Spirituality and Healing in Medicine Institute member and as a volunteer Chaplain at Primary Children’s Hospital.
 She is an original founding member and current board member of the Utah Coalition for Caregiver Support.
 She is certified as a Grief Support Specialist.